Kitty Leroy: Biography

 While in the Black Hills region, after she and Raymond were estranged, she met Sam Curley.
-Kitty and Curley were married in June of 1877 shortly after meeting.
+Kitty and Curley were married in June 1877 shortly after meeting.
 Their union was officiated by a Justice of the Peace on the stage of the Gem Theater.

 The marriage, however, (which may have been bigamous, based on Kitty's Michigan marriage to Captain Lewis) quickly proved an unhappy one.
 Curley left for a different town, related as Cheyenne or Sidney in different tellings.
 In his absence Kitty and her long time previous partner, Raymond, reconciled.
 Curley apparently found out and, two days before the murder, traveling under a fake name, he came back to Deadwood.

 He set himself up in the bar of the Lone Star Saloon.
 First, he sent for Raymond, demanding they meet, but Raymond refused.
 At some point, Curley allegedly told an employee of the Lone Star that he would kill Kitty and then himself.

 According to an inquest held in the wake of the events, on the evening before the murder Kitty borrowed money from her landlady to give to Curley, after which he was supposed to leave town and return to Cheyenne.
 At some point on the day of the murder, Curley sent a message to Kitty saying he wanted to meet.
 He went to a room on the upper floor of above the Lone Star.
 Kitty came, and joined him.
 Witnesses heard the sounds of conversation, then a scream, a gunshot, and another gun shot.
 Curley had murdered Kitty and then killed himself.
 Kitty was 28 years old.

 A reporter from a local paper described the murder scene, which he saw that very day.
 In the upstairs room, it was evident Kitty had been shot in the chest, and Curley in the head.
 Many citizens of the town came to see and pay their respects, viewing the bodies laid out in the same room where the murder had taken place.
 The town held a funeral, and the two were buried.